MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-04-webslate-3.md

 # Mesh 201 Tutorial Chapter 4: Load a URL from a 3D asset

 In this chapter, we move forward to Station 4 and explore a way to load data from the web into a WebSlate.
 There's a 3D GameObject in the scene that represents the planet Earth.
-We'll update a script so that when an event attendee clicks on the globe, the coordinates (latitude and longitude) of the location they clicked are captured and added to a Bing Maps URL as parameters.
-An HTTP request is then made using that URL, and a map of the selected area is downloaded from Bing Maps to a nearby WebSlate.
+We'll update a script so that when a person in your experience clicks on the globe, the latitude and longitude of the clicked location are captured and these coordinates are incorporated into a Bing Maps URL as parameters.
+An HTTP request is executed using this URL; Bing Maps provides a map of the chosen area and sends it to a nearby WebSlate.

 ![A screenshot of a computer Description ](../../../media/mesh-201/064-station-one-two-play-mode.png)